Rays vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- The Rays have played as the favorite in eight of their past 10 games and have won five of those contests.

-- The Rays and their opponents have combined to hit the over seven times in their last 10 games with a total.
+- In their previous 10 games with a total, the Rays and their opponents have combined to exceed the over/under on seven occasions.

-- The Rays have two wins against the spread in their last four chances.
-In three consecutive games, Tampa Bay and its opponent have fallen short of the over/under, with the average total established by bookmakers during that stretch being 8.3 runs.
+- The Rays are 2-2-0 against the runline over their past 10 matchups (four of those games had a runline set by bookmakers).
+Tampa Bay games have finished below the point total three straight times, and the average total during this streak was 8.3 runs.

 Rays Betting Records & Stats

-- The Rays have gone 36-14 in games they were favored on the moneyline (winning 72% of those games).
+- The Rays have come away with three wins in the six contests they have been listed as the underdogs in this season.

-- When it has played as moneyline favorites with odds of -135 or shorter, Tampa Bay has a 34-7 record (winning 82.9% of its games).
+- Tampa Bay has a record of 1-3 in games where sportsbooks have it as underdogs of at least +100 on the moneyline.

-- Based on this contest's moneyline, the Rays have an implied win probability of 57.4%.
+- The Rays have an implied victory probability of 50% according to the moneyline set for this matchup.

-- Tampa Bay has played in 58 games with set over/under, and have combined with opponents to go over the total 34 times (34-21-3).
+- Tampa Bay and its opponents have gone over the total this season in 34 of its 58 opportunities.

 Rays Splits